Do you love an easy fall DIY makeover? Paint a vase to give it a fresh update for fall and showcase your pretty fall branches!

 What kind of paint do you use on vases?

 There are many different types of paint you can use to makeover an old vase.
-You could first paint on joint compound to add a lot of texture to your vase.
+Making sure the vase has plenty of texture is the key to a rustic look.

 You could use textured spray paint to spray on more texture along with your new color.